 P.S.
 The spatula applicator is strange and the foundation has a strong chemical scent.

-Final Thoughts on the Products I Regret Buying
+Final Thoughts on the Beauty Products I Regret Buying

 There are two reoccurring themes that pop up throughout many of my purchase regrets.
 First, I expect that prestige or luxury products perform without any major issues.
 Second, when influencers and brands create unwarrantedhype, I have high expectations that the products will meet or exceed those expectations.